lgmorand/workshop-aca/_entries/02-04 createrevision.md

 ![Revision App](/media/lab1/revisionpond.png)

 > Note that changes made to a container app fall under one of two categories: revision-scope and application-scope changes:

-- Revision-scope changes are any change that triggers a new revision (e.g: changes to containers, add or update scaling rules, changes to Dapr settings, etc.)
+`Revision-scope` changes are any change that triggers a new revision (e.g: changes to containers, add or update scaling rules, changes to Dapr settings, etc.)
-- Application-scope changes don't create revisions (e.g: changes to traffic splitting rules, turning ingress on or off, changes to secret values, etc.)
+`Application-scope` changes don't create revisions (e.g: changes to traffic splitting rules, turning ingress on or off, changes to secret values, etc.)

 ### Create your first revision

 > Do not use any suffixes on your revisions as it may provoke some [internal issue](https://github.com/microsoft/azure-container-apps/issues/37).

 Let's create and deploy a new version of the Hello World application with a different layout.
 To do so, you will have to deploy a new container within our application, meaning that we're doing a revision-scope change.
-This new version of our application can be found on docker hub `mavilleg/acarevision-helloworld:acarevision-hellowold`.
+This new version of our application can be found on docker hub `mavilleg/acarevision-helloworld:acarevision-hellowold`. (yes, there is a typo)

 Once this new revision is provisionned we will configure an even split of the traffic between the two revisions applied by assigning percentage values.
 You can decide how to balance traffic among different revisions.
 Traffic splitting rules are assigned by setting weights to different revisions.

 {% collapsible %}

 Go to the revisions management blade on the left inside of the apps panel.
 Click on `Create a new revision`